The mandate of the MEGRC is to :

 - Please do not change the date that appears in the bottom right-hand corner of the form.
 All questions on the form must be answered.

-- It is imperative that an investigator from the MNI/H is associated with the proposed study, particularly for studies originating from outside the MNI/H. However, it is not required that this individual is the Principal Investigator.
+- It is imperative that an investigator from The Neuro/H is associated with the proposed study, particularly for studies originating from outside the The Neuro/H. However, it is not required that this individual is the Principal Investigator.

 - Each submission must contain an English and a French version of a CONSENT FORM, a DECLARATION OF CONSENT (forms available below) and – if the MEG data analysis requires the individual anatomical scan of subjects -- an MRI QUESTIONNAIRE should also be featured.